osuosl/osuosl-pelican/content/about/student_stories.rst

 wonder, fascinated by the racks and racks of servers we had in the data center.
 Fascinated at the treasure trove of artifacts held in the back room from conventions passed, old CDs labeled "Fedora 10" or "Ubuntu 8".
-That scrap of paper on the wall of an IRC log with Linux Torvalds.
+That scrap of paper on the wall of an IRC log with Linus Torvalds.

 I may have been infatuated with the aura of the OSL, but the what made it all worthwhile were the people.
 Justin, Chris, Anthony, Lee, Jack (whose goodbye is